 3.3.2.1.
 For PEG and PS polymers, rinse twice with toluene, twice with ethanol and once with ultrapure water after a 10 min cool down.

 3.3.2.2.
-For PNiPAM polymer, rinse twice with ethanol and twice with ultrapure water.
+For PNiPAM polymers, rinse twice with ethanol and twice with ultrapure water.

 3.3.3.
-Store each AFM cantilever chip separately in a small (1 mL) Petri dish filled with ultrapure water at 4 °C until use in experiment.
+Store each AFM cantilever chip separately in a small (1 mL) Petri dish filled with ultrapure water at 4 °C until use in an experiment.

 4. Surface preparation